winglang/wing/README.md

 Note that bitwise logic operators do not perform short-circuiting.

-In conditionals, if an optional type is used as the only r-value expression of the condition statement, it's equivalent to checking it against `nil`:
+In conditionals, if an optional type is used as the only r-value expression of the condition statement, it's equivalent to checking it against `nil`.
+Note that using a `bool?` type in this short-circuit is a compile error due to ambiguity.

 ```TS
 let x? = 1;